 Of course, this is also where it hits you just how commercial the island is- the likes of Prada and Gucci make an appearance, which is not surprising given that Mykonos sees rich holidaymakers from all over the world, especially the Middle East.
 The town is definitely more likeable in the day, just as the sleepy party island is waking up post 11.00am and the narrow streets are not as crowded.
 If you like to shop, there’s a whole range available here from very expensive brands and boutiques to lower end bohemian styles.
 If you love hats like I do, you’ll find yourself spoilt for choice with hats that are more pieces of art than accessories.

 Visit the Windmills at Little Venice

 Get the obligatory windmill photo close to Little Venice.
-You can easily walk from the town center towards the waterfront and you’ll see the windmills (and the crowds of tourists waiting to take a photo, yes, even in the shoulder season).
+You can easily walk from the town center towards the waterfront, one of the most beautiful places in Mykonos, and you’ll see the windmills (and the crowds of tourists waiting to take a photo, yes, even in the shoulder season).
 These were built in the 16th century and feature on many photos, postcards and paintings of Mykonos and once you see them for real, it’s easy to see the appeal.
 They overlook the waterfront and the whole setting is kind of romantic.